sandrabierczak/transport_interchange_reservation_system/README.md

 To run the application locally, follow these steps:

 Clone the project repository from GitHub.
-Install the necessary dependencies using the provided requirements.txt file.
 Configure the PostgreSQL database settings in the Django settings.py file.
 Run the database migrations to set up the required tables and relationships.
 Start the Django development server.